imgag/ngs-bits/doc/GSvar/settings.md

 Then you can set the column with and visibilty in the table.
 You can change the column order using the array buttons above the column table.

+*Note:
+Column order settings changes take effect for small variants when re-loading the sample.
+For CNVs and SVs they take effect when re-opening the respective dialog.*

 --

 [back to main page](index.md)